-Label Description Label Number of columns (fields) of data.
-NOTE: ASCII In automatically adds 1 field to the number Nquan of fields in the input .asc file (i.e., if the .asc file contains 3 columns of data, then nquan=4).
+Label Description Nquan Number of columns (fields) of data.
+NOTE : ASCII In automatically adds 1 field to number of fields in input .asc file (i.e., if the .asc file contains 3 columns of data, then nquan=4).
 This field, initially set to 0, is used by Loop Edit to mark bad scans.
 Nvalues Number of scans converted.
-Specified (indicates units are specified separately for each Units variable; SEASOFT-DOS required all units to be English or metric).
+Units Specified (indicates units are specified separately for each variable).
 Name n Sensor (and units) associated with data in column n.
 Span n Span (highest - lowest value) of data in column n.
 Interval Scan rate (seconds).
 Start_time Start time for when ASCII In was run.
-Provided for information only; value that Loop Edit will Bad_flag use to mark bad scans and Wild Edit will use to mark bad data values.
+Bad_flag Provided for information only; value that Loop Edit will use to mark bad scans and Wild Edit will use to mark bad data values.
 Asciiin_in Input .asc file.
 File type Selected output file type - ASCII data.